ebraimcarvalho/my-way/database/readme.md

     Data Modeling in Apache Cassandra is query focused, and that focus needs to be on the WHERE clause Failure to include a WHERE clause will result in an error

+What we covered in this lesson:

+    Basics of Distributed Database Design
+    Must know your queries and model the tables to your queries Importance of Denormalization
+    Apache Cassandra is a popular NoSQL database
+    CQL and some key differences with SQL
+    Primary Key, Partition Key, and Clustering Column The WHERE clause